equinor/res2df/docs/index.rst

 res2df
 ======

-res2df is a Pandas DataFrame wrapper around libecl and opm.io, which are used to access binary files outputted by the reservoir simulators or their input files --- or any other tool outputting to the same data format.
+res2df is a Pandas DataFrame wrapper around resdata and opm.io, which are used to access binary files outputted by the reservoir simulators or their input files --- or any other tool outputting to the same data format.